Archer30/Third-Upgrade-Mod/ResOunD/readme.txt

 Necromancy has now been adapted and works as follows:

-Basic 10% -Expert 30% Necromancy
+Basic Necromancy: always raises skeletons
-- always raises skeletons
+Advanced Necromancy: if Skeleton Warriors are present in the army it will raise them instead of normal skeletons Expert Necromancy: if Skeleton Knights are present in the army it will raise them instead of Skeleton Warriors

-- if Skeleton Warriors are present in the army it will raise them instead of normal skeletons
+If the hero wears Cloak of the Unbalanced King
-- if Skeleton Knights are present in the army it will raise them instead of Skeleton Warriors
+Basic Necromancy: raises Ghouls immediately

-If the hero wears Cloak of the Unbalanced King with Basic Necromancy raises Ghouls immediately with Advanced Necromancy raises Spectres immediately with Expert Necromancy raises Lich King immediately
+Advanced Necromancy: raises Spectres immediately Expert Necromancy: raises Lich King immediately

 5. Additional Units